hegelai/prompttools/README.md

 ![image](img/feedback.png)

+> Note: Above we used an `ExperimentationHarness`.
+Under the hood, that harness uses an `Experiment` to construct and make API calls to LLMs.
+The harness is responsible for managing higher level abstractions, like prompt templates or system prompts.
+To see how experiments work at a low level, [see this example](/examples/notebooks/BasicExperiment.ipynb)

 ### Unit Tests

 Unit tests in `prompttools` are called `prompttests`.
 They use the `@prompttest` annotation to transform an evaluation function into an efficient unit test.
 The `prompttest` framework executes and evaluates experiments so you can test prompts over time.
 You can see an example test [here](/examples/prompttests/example.py) and an example of that test being used as a Github Action [here](/.github/workflows/post-commit.yaml).